SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 2. Integration with Main Sites:

-Integration between the trucks, containers, and main sites will be streamlined using the same software system currently employed at the main sites.
+<p>Integration between the trucks and containers with the main sites will be streamlined using the same software system currently employed at the main sites.
 By simply labeling the mobile units as extensions (e.g., "Mobile Unit - Site Code: N"), the system will maintain seamless operations, including patient record management, staff allocation, and resource tracking.
-Using the existing software as a main sites make this a straightforward process, minimizing the potential for disruptions or inefficiencies.
+Using the existing software as a main sites make this a straightforward process, minimizing the potential for disruptions or inefficiencies.</p>

 3. Clear Communication and Signage:

-To ensure clarity for both patients and staff, large, clearly visible signage will be placed on these mobile units.
-The signage will explain the purpose of the trucks and containers and direct individuals to their specific locations, eliminating confusion about why they are being directed to these temporary facilities.
+<p>To ensure clarity for both patients and staff, large, clearly visible signage will be placed on these mobile units.
+The signage will explain the purpose of the trucks and containers and direct individuals to their specific locations, eliminating confusion about why they are being directed to these temporary facilities.</p>

-Purpose and Role of Trucks and Containers:
+<b>Purpose and Role of Trucks and Containers:</b>
-The primary purpose of these mobile units is not to replace the existing sites but to alleviate the load on these facilities during times of high demand.
+<p>The primary purpose of these mobile units is not to replace the existing sites but to alleviate the load on these facilities during times of high demand.
 These trucks and containers will act as temporary extensions, providing care for minor issues and diseases and ensuring that no patient is left standing or unattended for hours during chaotic times.
 Taking into account that in extreme cases, even these mobile units may become overcrowded.
 However, the goal is not to eliminate all delays but to keep the flow of traffic moving smoothly.
-Even if the process is slower, maintaining a steady flow ensures that care is provided, and the system remains functional rather than coming to a halt due to the overwhelming demand.
+Even if the process is slower, maintaining a steady flow ensures that care is provided, and the system remains functional rather than coming to a halt due to the overwhelming demand.</p>

 4. Staff Readiness Plan:

-While the physical infrastructure (trucks and containers) is ready for deployment, it’s equally crucial to have a standby staffing plan.
-This could include:
+<p>While the physical infrastructure (trucks and containers) is ready for deployment, it’s equally crucial to have a standby staffing plan.
+This could include:</p>

  - A roster of on-call staff trained to work in these temporary units.
  - Partnerships with local healthcare providers or temporary staffing agencies to fill gaps quickly.

 5. Modular Flexibility for Containers:

-Equip containers with interchangeable interiors so they can serve multiple roles (e.g., triage, diagnostics, or even administrative functions) based on the needs of the site.
-For example, during one surge, a container might act as a vaccination center, while in another it serves as a diagnostic lab.
+<p>Equip containers with interchangeable interiors so they can serve multiple roles (e.g., triage, diagnostics, or even administrative functions) based on the needs of the site.
+For example, during one surge, a container might act as a vaccination center, while in another it serves as a diagnostic lab.</p>

 6. Digital Queue Management: